 Natalie, “What did the kids get up to?”

 I tell them about Mac and Akiko and the bear family.

 Natalie, “Jesus, glad I didn’t know beforehand, you’d have to give me CPR.”

-“Mac went with her like I said, there was no danger, unless something provoked McKenzie, then the only danger would be to whoever provoked her.”
+“Mac went with her, there was no danger, unless something provoked McKenzie, then the only danger would be to whoever provoked her.”

 “The dogs didn’t make a thing?”

-Elle, “Those dogs are smart in every way, I swear McKenzie can talk to Zelda, I mean as in converse, even if we never hear Zelda do much but groan and huff.
-Zak is about as good with Cilia.”
+Elle, “Those dogs are smart in every way, I swear McKenzie can talk to Zelda, I mean as in converse, even if we never hear Zelda do much but groan and huff."

 McKenzie gives me a heads up, time for me to move around the corner to the grill.
-The oil is ready, got my tongs and slotted spoon and a big platter covered with paper towels for the fish.
+The oil is ready, got my tongs and slotted spoon and a big platter covered with paper towels.

 Dinner is a bit too elaborate to eat outside, we’re around the dining table enjoying crunchy fried with creamy mac and cheese and silky creamed spinach.